 -

-Avoid environmental toxins: Smoking, air pollution, pesticides and other chemicals provide a concentrated load of free radicals.
+Avoidance of environmental toxins: Smoking, air pollution, pesticides, and other chemicals provide a concentrated load of free radicals.

 -